wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/agentless-faq.rst

 If I add an agentless device will it show as an agent?
 ------------------------------------------------------

-Agentless devices do not appear as individual agents themselves, their logs are registered with the manager's agent name and ``ID 000``.
+Agentless devices do not appear as individual agents themselves, their logs are registered with the manager agent name and ``ID 000``.
 Agentless devices don't affect the total agent count.

 You may filter agentless logs by searching for ``location:agentless`` and each specific host can be identified by the ``agentless.host`` field.